VersusCenter

 Desktop PC vs Laptop

 Desktop PCs and laptops serve different computing needs.
-Desktops deliver superior performance and customization at lower cost, while laptops prioritize portability and convenience for on-the-go users.
+Desktops offer superior performance and upgradability at lower cost, while laptops prioritize portability and convenience for mobile users.

 Desktop PC

-A stationary computer with a separate monitor, keyboard, and mouse, designed for fixed workspace setup.
-Offers maximum performance and upgradeability.
+A stationary computer with separate components (tower, monitor, keyboard, mouse) designed for high performance and longevity.
+Ideal for professionals, gamers, and power users.

 Typical Price Range